jjcho849/Hydroneer-Mods/README.md

 Use the front button to change between jeweler mode and grocer mode.

-The Portable Sell Table can be purchased at RFC shop on the top floor for 25,000 hydrocoin.
+The Portable Sell Table can be purchased at Golden Mods Shop on the top floor for 25,000 hydrocoin.

 Credits to BassBoostedDuck#0437 for troubleshooting help.